kemitchell/writing.kemitchell.com/_posts/2020-03-31-Medtronic-Ventilator-License.md

 With the term, here is the major "modification" to "permissive".
 This isn't a free public license for any purpose.
 Just for responding to the COVID-19 (defined term!) pandemic.
 A little surprised they didn't reuse the PHEIC defined term, though I suppose it doesn't matter, because the term of the license ends with the PHEIC anyway.

-License wonks can compare this to the structure of the [Polyform licenses](https://polyformproject.org/licenses/), which license only for "permitted purpose", which varies by license: noncommercial use, small business use, internal use, and so on.
+License wonks can compare this to the structure of the [PolyForm licenses](https://polyformproject.org/licenses/), which license only for "permitted purpose", which varies by license: noncommercial use, small business use, internal use, and so on.

 > You are free to use,